Skip to main content

 Participatory versus Health Contingent Programs

 Wellness initiatives generally fall into two distinct categories.
-A encourages involvement without tying rewards to specific health outcomes.
+A participatory program encourages involvement without tying rewards to specific health outcomes.
 A health-contingent program, conversely, requires an individual to meet a certain health standard to earn an incentive.
 This distinction is critical because it shifts the focus from simple engagement to performance, a shift that can disproportionately affect those with underlying health conditions.

 The following table outlines the fundamental differences in these two approaches, highlighting how the burden on the employee changes between them.